qriosa/SParry/tutorials.md

 - n, the number of nodes in the graph. int.
 - m, the number of directed edges in the graph. int.
 - useCUDA, whether to use CUDA acceleration. bool.
+- useMultiPro, whether to use CPU multi-process to accelerate calculation, the default is False. bool.
+It can only be of the following types:

+  1. True: Indicates that the CPU multi-process is used for accelerated calculation.

+  2. False: Indicates that the CPU multi-process is not used for acceleration calculation.

+     **It should be noted that this parameter is meaningful only when `method` is specified as `dij` and `useCUDA` is `False`, and the problem to be solved is `APSP` or `MSSP`. **
+- device，a instance of class Device.
+Please see [class Device](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-device) for details.

 - CSR, CSR graph data.
 - matrix, adjacent matrix graph data.
 - edgeSet, edge set array graph data.